Gray Branch Parkland

 Natural Heritage

-Gray Branch Parkland is a 212-acre community park located in McKinney, Texas.
-The park was once part of a local farm, and much of its natural prairie landscape has been preserved.
-The City of McKinney has been working on restoring and enhancing the park's natural features.
+Tucked away in McKinney, Texas, Gray Branch Parkland spans a generous 212 acres of community green space.
+The park has a past life as a local farm, with much of its prairie landscape preserved.
+The City of McKinney has been restoring and enhancing the park's natural features while maintaining its local history.

 Trail System